 - The cybes, former humans radically altered by cybernetic and genetic science

 - The durugh, hunched, furtive ex-enemies of the Combine who can momentarily phase through solid matter.

 - The humans, adaptable, resourceful, and numerous.
-They comprise the majority of a typical laser crew.

 - The kch-thk, warrior locust people who migrate to new bodies when their old ones are destroyed.